The Quin: Featured solo exhibitions

+Thematic exhibitions

-The Quin featured an exhibition from seven the New York Academy of Art alumni, co-curated by Heidi Elbers and DK Johnston in spring 2018.
+The Quin featured an exhibition from seven New York Academy of Art alumni, co-curated by Heidi Elbers and DK Johnston in spring 2018.
 Selections from esteemed graduates Tamalin Baumgarten, Shauna Finn, Alexis Hilliard, Gianna Putrino, James Razko, Nicolas V. Sanchez, and Gabriel Zea were on view in the Quin lobby.
-From printmaking to complex collages, the breadth of the exhibition displayed the artists’ collection of distinct styles and influences that parallel the multiplicity of New York City.
-Together, these artists brought an “impressive range of techniques, viewpoints, and experiences” that allowed the alumni to not only to interact with visitors and the local community, but to showcase the talents of the Academy.
-The Quin and the New York Academy of Art have an extended history of collaboration, most notably, “Blek le Rat: Escaping Paris.”
+From printmaking to complex collages, the breadth of the exhibition displayed the artists' collection of distinct styles and influences that parallel the multiplicity of New York City.
+Together, these artists brought an "impressive range of techniques, viewpoints, and experiences" that allowed the alumni to not only to interact with visitors and the local community, but to showcase the talents of the Academy.
+The Quin and the New York Academy of Art have an extended history of collaboration, most notably, "Blek le Rat: Escaping Paris."
 This series included 25 unique monotypes with lithography created by Blek le Rat at the Academy and was presented at the Quin in 2014.